TAFree/JudgeBoy/README.md

 _JudgeBoy/public/_ is root of 45.32.107.147:83 that is placed css, js, and svg files for configuring the response of each submission.
 Its configuration file is _JudgeBoy/config/000-judgeboy.conf_.

-**2. Judge Script Library**
+**2. Judge Script Examples**
 _JudgeBoy/src_ is placed judge scripts of lab assignments for reading.
 **Notice**: Judge scripts in _JudgeBoy/src/LabXX_ are not guaranteed with a little fixing during semester!!!
 We hope you can modify _JudgeBoy/src/ClassicXX_ as your customizing one, so please change database and custom information:
 ```
 interface IConnectInfo {
 	const HOST = '45.32.107.147';